Eye exercises after stroke can help patients improve their vision.

 If it’s a sharp pain, stop the exercises immediately and consult a vision restoration therapist.
 There might be complex medical issues that deserve attention.

 And there you have it!
-We hope these eye exercises help you regain your vision after stroke.
+We hope these eye exercises help you regain your sight after stroke.